Rajni Patil, four others take oath as Rajya Sabha members | Politics

 Patil, 63, was the first to take the oath.
 She took oath in Marathi.

-She was elected to the Upper House from Maharashtra on a vacancy created by the death of her brother and sitting Congress MP Rajiv Satav in May due to post-Covid complications.
+She was elected to the Upper House from Maharashtra on a vacancy created by the death of sitting Congress MP Rajiv Satav in May due to post-Covid complications.

-Following the long-established tradition in Maharashtra of seats going uncontested if a sitting MP dies, the BJP withdrew its candidate Sanjay Upadhyay to enable Patil to be elected unopposed to Rajya Sabha.
+Following the long-established tradition in Maharashtra of seats going uncontested if a sitting MP dies, the BJP withdrew its candidate Sanjay Upadhyay to enable Patil to be elected unopposed.

 The Dravida Munnetra Kazhagam (DMK)'s newly-elected members from Tamil Nadu - Kanimozhi NVN Somu, KRN Rajesh Kumar, and MM Abdullah -- also took the oath.